 - Hostile Show Takeover: Takes over Rainbow Dash Presents for an episode.
 The cast lampshade that Celestia already did this.

-- Lazy Bum: While the Jokermort is robbing the castle, she barley takes a second to consider going after him, before going back to her drawing.
+- Lazy Bum: While the Jokermort is robbing the castle, she barely takes a second to consider going after him, before going back to her drawing.
 Though, this is just as likely out of spite, to Celestia.

 - Nightmare Fuel Coloring Book : She is seen drawing a picture of a pony being hanged, during the Equestria Primates Pilot.